 You will need the IP and FQDN info as part of deploy.

 The deploy process is like all the other OVA deploys you did.
-In my case it did not power up so I manually took care of that.

 Configuration – basic

 After the OVA is deployed, and booted you can check the VM Summary screen to make sure you see the right IP and DNS info.
 Then check the console to see the URL to the app, as well as the admin UI.
 We need to do a few thing in the admin UI.
 Prior to 2.0 the admin UI was VAMI based, but as of 2.0 it has become console based.
 So access the console via the Web Client or VMRC and you will need to hit F1 and authenticate (account rcadmin, password admin).
 You will see something like below.

 Configuration – inside the UI

 We now want to work inside the app so we access the application UI:

 And at 2.6 that did not work for me in Chrome.
 It timed out.
 I used Safari and found it was able to connect fine.
 I restarted Chrome and it still could not connect.
 I cleared the cache and still could not connect.
 It also worked in Firefox.
 So I use Safari.
 And we see the main login screen. (update: after I updated to 2.6.1 I was able to use Chrome with no issues.)